Learning to Reuse Distractors to support Multiple Choice Question Generation in Education: Conclusion and Future Work

 In future work, we foresee three directions.
 First, it is worth reiterating that the current work assumes access to a substantial pool of distractors.
 Even though with such large item pools, it is expected that many options are available for an incoming newly written question, the current work is unable to generate a brand new distractor.
 A possible solution could be to employ pure generative models that can freely generate distractors.
 Moreover, generative models could correct the `poor format' errors.
 However, it has to be noted that such models require access to a context where the distractors and questions come from, such as a chapter of a book, Wikipedia article, etc. A~second research direction is to extend the current work to a multimodal system that considers other sources of information\chris{, \eg} images that accompany MCQs in digital learning tools.
 Finally, an area that we are currently investigating is how to \chris{make sure the complete list of distractors in a single MCQ is sufficiently diverse:} \chris{note that in} the present study, we were only interested in retrieving a list of plausible distractors independent of each other.
 However, typical MCQ distractors \chris{should} not only \chris{be} plausible but also \thms{sufficiently} diverse.

 \begin{ack} \newtext{This work \chris{was} funded by VLAIO (`Flanders Innovation \& Entrepreneurship') in Flanders, Belgium, through the \emph{imec-icon} project AIDA (`AI-Driven e-Assessment').
-We would like to thank the partners Televic Education and WeZooz Academy for contributing data and use cases, as well as the ZAVO (`Zorgzaam Authentiek Vooruitstrevend Onderwijs') secondary school teachers for participating in the study.}
+This research also received funding from the Flemish Government under the “Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen” programme.
+We would like to thank the AIDA partners Televic Education and WeZooz Academy for contributing data and use cases, as well as the ZAVO (`Zorgzaam Authentiek Vooruitstrevend Onderwijs') secondary school teachers for participating in the study.}

 \end{ack}